zendesk/scala-flow/README.md

 The `withKey` method provides a drop in replacement for the `WithKeys` transform.

-##### Joining PCollections of the same type
+##### Merging PCollections of the same type

-The `flattenWith` method is the equivalent to the `Flatten` transform, allowing collections of the same type to be joined together.
+The `flattenWith` method is the equivalent to the `Flatten` transform, allowing collections of the same type to be merged together.
 For example:

 ```scala
 val first: PCollection[String] = ...